 How to Make Your Home Feel Cozy With Lighting You Already Own

 You don’t need a lighting overhaul to transform your space into a warm, inviting sanctuary.
-Sometimes, the coziest glow is already sitting on your nightstand, tucked behind your bookshelf, or dangling from your ceiling—waiting for just a little intention.
-In this Unwind guide, we’ll show you how to use the lighting you already own to create a home that feels like a deep exhale—soft, soothing, and deeply yours.
+Sometimes, the coziest glow is already sitting on your nightstand, tucked behind your bookshelf, or dangling from your ceiling, waiting for just a little intention.
+Creating a serene environment is less about the price of your fixtures and more about how you manipulate the light to soothe your nervous system.
+In this Unwind guide, we’ll show you how to use the lighting you already own to create a home that feels like a deep exhale, soft, soothing, and deeply yours.

 What You'll Need